Ruth Lantz

 About

-Ruth Lantz, a Midwest based artist, received her Masters in Visual Studies from the Pacific Northwest College of Art (PNCA) in Portland, OR in 2010.
-Her work has been featured nationally at numerous galleries and institutions.
-Her work was showcased at the Portland International Airport and at the Fringe Festival at Southern Oregon University.
-Recently, she was a participant in the “Making a Better Painting” Symposium at the Hoffman Gallery at Lewis and Clark College in Portland, OR.
-She is the founder of Crit Connection, a project provides networking opportunities to artists through monthly one-on-one connections to foster conversation and critique.
-She is currently an instructor at Portland Community College and Heartland Community College.
+Ruth Lantz, an Illinois-based artist, received her Masters in Visual Studies from the Pacific Northwest College of Art (PNCA) in Portland, OR in 2010.
+Her work has been featured nationally at numerous galleries and institutions, including the Rockford Art Museum (Rockford, IL), Russo Lee Gallery (Portland, OR) Disjecta (Portland, OR), Washington State University Vancouver (Vancouver, WA), Governors State University (University Park, IL), St. Louis Artist’s Guild (St. Louis, MO), Northern Illinois University (Dekalb, IL) and Indianapolis Art Center (Indianapolis, IN).
+Her work was featured at the Portland International Airport and at the Fringe Festival at Southern Oregon University and she was a presenter in the “Making a Better Painting” Symposium at the Hoffman Gallery at Lewis and Clark College in Portland, OR.
+Lantz is the founder of Crit Connection, a project providing networking opportunities and resources to emerging and mid-career artists.